myphysicslab/myphysicslab/README.md

 2. Install the required tools:

     + [TypeScript](https://www.typescriptlang.org)
         You should be able to execute `tsc --version` within the `myphysicslab` directory.
         Making an alias in your `.bash_profile` like this might be helpful:

             alias tsc=~/Documents/Programming/myphysicslab/node_modules/typescript/bin/tsc

     + [esbuild](https://esbuild.github.io)
-        Make a symbolic link to the `esbuild` executable within `myphysicslab` directory.
+        Make a symbolic link to the `esbuild` executable within the `myphysicslab` directory.

             ln -s node_modules/esbuild/bin/esbuild esbuild

-        You should then be able to
+        You should then be able to execute
-        execute `./esbuild --version` within the `myphysicslab` directory
+        `./esbuild --version` within the `myphysicslab` directory

     + [Perl](https://www.perl.org)